lgperrin/Network-Security/Practical-Assesment-1/Solutions.md

 ## Part 3: Demonstrate Network Security Measures

 For Part 3 we are required to use the two VMs that were used for Labs 2 and 3.
+This task involves leveraging the network activity and Indicators of Compromise (IoCs) identified in Part 2 to craft and send test packets between the VMs.
+Here’s a summarized plan of action:

+1. **Creating Test Packets**: Utilize `hping3` to generate test packets that mimic the key characteristics of the network activity observed in Part 2.
+These packets should simulate the malicious traffic patterns or IoCs identified during your analysis, such as specific TCP/UDP ports used, packet sizes, or frequency.

+2. **Implementing Security Measures**: Choose appropriate network security tools available within the VMs to demonstrate how we would detect and protect a real network against the Mirai variant observed.
+This could involve configuring firewalls, intrusion detection systems, or other security mechanisms to identify and mitigate the simulated attack traffic.

+3. **Evaluation of Security Measures**: Discuss the advantages and disadvantages of the security measures we've implemented.
+Consider their effectiveness against the Mirai malware, potential impacts on network performance, false positives/negatives, and any limitations they may have in a real-world scenario.

 ## Conclusions